Pavan-220405/distilbert-vs-tinybert-fake-news/README.md

 This repository presents a comparative study of transformer-based models for fake news classification.
 The project fine-tunes and evaluates two lightweight BERT variants — DistilBERT and TinyBERT — to analyze their performance, efficiency, and suitability for real-world NLP classification tasks.

 ---
+### Open the PDF if .ipynb doesn't get displayed.
+You can download it for verification

 ## Project Overview